version-manager/woof/docs/details.md

 ## Approach

-There are two main approaches: using shis
+There are two main approaches: using shims and not.

 ## Installing